tchying/tchying.github.io/about.md

 ---

 #### About
 I'm a second-year Civil Engineering student at the University of Waterloo.
-Currently, I'm looking for a co-op position for the Fall 2021 term.

 [Click here to download my résumé.](/siteResume.pdf){:target="_blank"}